amanda-eames/applied_machine_learning_in_python/supervised_machine_learning/introduction.md

 * Regualisation strength is determined by the C parameter, larger values mean less regularisation fits the training data well and smaller values are more tolerant of errors.
 * Pro's: simple and easy to train, fast predictions, scales well to large datasets, works well with sparse data, can interpret results.
 * Con's for lower-dimentional data other methods are more suitable, data may not be linearly seperable.
+* This approach can be used for multi-class classification, have a binary classifier for each class, either belong to the class or not.
+Then we get the training data, and passed to each of the class classifiers and then take the one with the highest probability.